alex-susi/Tipping-Pitches/README.md

 # Tipping-Pitches

+## Project Overview
-Using the KNN model to classify pitch type based on release point
+Using the KNN model to classify pitch type for each MLB pitcher based on release point.